-- By having unprotected sex with an infected partner
+- By having sex with an infected partner

 - By sharing needles or syringes (such as with intravenous injection drug abuse)

-- If a pregnant woman is infected with HIV, the virus can be passed to and infect her developing baby.
+- During pregnancy or birth; if a pregnant woman is infected with HIV, the virus can be passed to and infect her developing baby.

 - In the U.S. today, because of screening blood for transfusion and heat-treating techniques and other treatments of blood derivatives, the risk of getting HIV from transfusions is extremely small.
 However, before donated blood was screened beginning in 1985 in the U.S. and before treatments were introduced to destroy HIV in some blood products, such as factor 8 and albumin, HIV was transmitted through transfusion of contaminated blood or blood components.